 We encourage authors to follow the University of Chicago Fair Use guidelines as they prepare their articles.
 These guidelines are media neutral and have been adopted by a broad spectrum of publishers.

-The ID Blog team follows a three-step process which applies to all text submitted (article and bio).
+The ID Blog team follows a three-step process for all texts submitted (article and bio).

 Step 1.
-The Content Editor checks whether the post generally meets our Author Guidelines and determines whether to accept it for further editing or not.
+The Content Editor verifies that the article meets our Author Guidelines and determines whether to accept it for further editing or not.

 Step 3.
-The Copy Editor team checks the article for mechanics and consistency with the style guide the ID blog follows.
-The Copy Editor sends the article back to the author, who may decide to accept or reject the changes.
-If the author and the copy editor cannot agree on the changes, the article will not be published.
+The Copy Editor checks for mechanics and consistency with the style guide referenced above.
+They then send the article back to the author, who may decide to accept or reject the changes.

-- be consistent with the ATA Code of Ethics and current interpreters’ codes of ethics,
+- must be consistent with the ATA Code of Ethics and current interpreters’ codes of ethics,

 - may not be self-promotional, and